 Plus, it boosts customers’ experience as they can get more precise information on when their product is due to arrive.
 And, though this one has room for improvement, you can automatize warehouse work and loading with AI, much like Amazon has done.
 This saves money, streamlines the process, and nullifies the chances of human error.

-While it may not always seem like it, education is a highly flexible process and big data helps personalize it for more effective results.
+While it may not always seem like it, education is a highly flexible process.
+So what better than big data in education to help personalize it for more effective results.
 A teacher utilizing big data analytics can see how well a student responds to various course types and which subjects are the hardest for them.
 Instead of getting frustrated that a student is failing advanced math, a teacher might be able to see where the problem stems from and mitigate it in no time flat.

 Plus, it’s highly useful when getting to know students, using their previous experience as a basis for the teacher to understand which aspects of the studies have to be doubled down on or taught carefully.